vmware/vic-product/docs/user_doc/vic_vsphere_admin/network_reqs.md

 ![VCH Networking](graphics/vic_networking.png)

-Each VCH requires an IPv4 address on each of the network interfaces that it is connected to.
-The bridge network is handled internally, but other interfaces must have a static IP configured on them, or be able to acquire one via DHCP.
+Each VCH requires an IPv4 address on each of the networks that it is connected to.
+The bridge network is handled internally, but other networks must have a static IP configured on them, or be able to acquire one via DHCP.

 Network interfaces for VCHs can be of the following types: